sbt/sbt/doc/README.md

 SBT seems to require the `update` command to generate a few metadata files later used by `publish`.
-If ever there's an issue with these, this might add discrepencies in the artifacts published with `publish` or `publishLocal`.
+If ever there's an issue with these, this might add discrepancies in the artifacts published with `publish` or `publishLocal`.
 Should you want to use the coursier SBT plugin while publishing artifacts at the same time, I'd recommend an extreme caution at first, like manually inspecting the metadata files and compare with previous ones, to ensure everything's fine.